What Not to Test (for Cyber-Physical Systems): Experimental Methods

 \subsubsection{Growth to Infinity in Output Signal}

 This is the forth metric we implemented in our study.
 As Matinnejad et al.~\cite{matinnejad2015effective} pointed out, the growth to infinity of the output signal is the phenomenon that the output signal increases or decreases to infinity value.
 If executing a test case causes growth to infinity in the output signal, then that test case detects the faulty behavior in the model.
-Assume we have $N$ output signals $\{ O_1, O_2, \cdots, O_N \}$.
-For growth to infinity score of each output signal $infinity(O_j)$ where $1 \leq j \leq N$, Matinnejad et al. calculated it with~\cite{matinnejad2015effective}
+To be more specific, the growth to infinity score $infinity(O_j)$ of an output signal $j$ can be calculated as follow:

 where $k$ is the total number of simulation steps and $\Delta t$ is the time stamp in the simulation model for each step.